keith-owira/sprinBoot-backend/readme.md

 #### Decisions
 * **ClusterIP for MongoDB**: Simplified internal service communication within the cluster.
+* **Separate the dependency and service configurations into distinct YAML files for Spring Boot and MongoDB in Kubernetes:** Deployment Flexibility: Allows independent application of configurations :MongoDB can be deployed and verified first, ensuring the database is ready before starting the Spring Boot application.

 #### Assumptions
 * The MongoDB pod uses a persistent volume (emptyDir) for temporary storage.